owncloud/ocis-php-sdk/files/src/Ocis.php.txt

     private const DECODE_TOKEN_ERROR_MESSAGE = 'Could not decode token.';
     public const FUNCTION_NOT_IMPLEMENTED_YET_ERROR_MESSAGE =
         'This function is not implemented yet!
 Place, name and signature of the function might change!';
+    public const ENDPOINT_NOT_IMPLEMENTED_ERROR_MESSAGE =
+        'This method is not implemented in this ocis version';
     private string $serviceUrl;
     private string $accessToken;
     private Configuration $graphApiConfig;